Gas futures have spiked 15% since Harvey, prices going up at the pump are likely to follow

 Still, Harvey has dealt a serious blow to refineries, ports and production in the U.S. Gulf Coast, which is the nation's key energy hub.
 The refinery interruptions have worsened as Harvey moved east on Wednesday, slamming into the Louisiana coast near the Texas border.

-Thirteen Gulf Coast refineries have been shut down or are in the process of shutting, while several others are operating at reduced rates, according to S&P Global Platts.
-These total and partial shutdowns have wiped out approximately 3.9 million barrels of refining capacity, Platts estimates.
+Fourteen Gulf Coast refineries have been shut down or are in the process of shutting, while several others are operating at reduced rates, according to S&P Global Platts.
+These total and partial shutdowns have wiped out at least 3.9 million barrels of refining capacity, Platts estimates.

 In other words, Harvey has disrupted about one-fifth of the country's total refining capability.

 Motiva's massive Port Arthur refinery, the No. 1 refinery in the U.S. that is controlled by Saudi Aramco, began a controlled shutdown early Wednesday due to "increasing local flood conditions."
+Valero (VLO) also announced the shutdown of its Port Arthur refinery on Wednesday afternoon.

-The No. 2 refinery, ExxonMobil's (XOM) Baytown, Texas facility, is also offline and has suffered some roof damage.
+The No. 2 U.S. refinery, ExxonMobil's (XOM) Baytown, Texas facility, is also offline and has suffered some roof damage.
 On Wednesday, Exxon announced the shutdown of its Beaumont, Texas refinery as well due to "operational issues" caused by Harvey.

 Related: Shale oil boom softens the energy blow from Harvey